AaronErhardt/AaronErhardt.github.io/src/components.md

 {{#include ../examples/components.rs:header_model_impl }}
 ```

 The update function is rather minimal.
-If our header bar was more complex, storing state in this component would make sense, but because we just handle a few buttons, we can simply forward messages.
+If our header bar were more complex, storing state in this component would make sense, but because we just handle a few buttons, we can simply forward messages.
 For that we can use the `parent_sender`.
 You can see that the message type of the main application is `AppMsg` and that there's an enum `AppMode`.
 Both were not introduced yet, but will be explained later.
 For now, we just need to know that this component will send `SetMode` messages to the app.

 ```rust,no_run,noplayground
 {{#include ../examples/components.rs:header_update }}